Sonchus oleraceus: Herbalism

 Sonchus oleraceus has a variety of uses in herbalism.
 It also has been ascribed medicinal qualities similar to dandelion and succory.
-The early Māori people of New Zealand are likely to have gathered it for food and medical use.
+When the plant was introduced to New Zealand, the Māori people found it similar to and as palatable as their native pūhā or S. kirkii (also known as raurōroa), thus also picked up S. oleraceus (since also named rauriki) for similar food and medical use.

 Native Americans had many uses for this plant.
-Pima used its gum as a "cure for the opium habit," as a cathartic, and as a food, where the "{l}eaves and stems {were} rubbed between the palms of the hands and eaten raw" and sometimes "boiled."
-The Yaqui used the plant as a vegetable, where the "{t}ender, young leaves boiled in salted water with chile and eaten as greens."
-The Kamia (Kumeyaay) "boiled {the} leaves {and} used {it} for food as greens."
-The {Houma} used it as an abortifacient where an "{i}nfusion of {the} plant {was} taken to 'make tardy menstruation come;'" an antidiarrheal; for children that were teething; and as hog feed.
+Pima used its gum as a "cure for the opium habit," as a cathartic, and as a food, where the "leaves and stems [were] rubbed between the palms of the hands and eaten raw" and sometimes "boiled."
+The Yaqui used the plant as a vegetable, where the "tender, young leaves [were] boiled in salted water with chile and eaten as greens."
+The Kamia (Kumeyaay) "boiled leaves for food as greens."
+The Houma used it as an abortifacient where an "infusion of [the] plant [was] taken to 'make tardy menstruation come;'" an antidiarrheal; for children that were teething; and as hog feed.

-Control

-This plant can often be controlled by mowing, because it does not regrow from root fragments.
-Attempts at weed control by herbicide, to the neglect of other methods, may have led to proliferation of this species in some environments.
+The Samaritans eat the leafs of this bitter plant on the feast of passover.
+The bitter leafs are eaten together with Paschal lamb and unleavened bread, as dictated by the Bible (Exodus 12, 8): “ They shall eat the flesh that night, roasted on the fire; with unleavened bread and bitter herbs they shall eat it.”
+Thus, the Samaritans identify Sonchus oleraceus with the bitter herbs.